robin-chaopin-chen/react-draggable-ui-card-example/README.md

 # React Draggable UI card application

+If you want to implement draggable UI card for your React or Next.js application, try it out, it can surely help you.

 The application build the following tech stack combination.

 - React for UI and interaction design